-- Our Urgent Care Center, Clinical Decision Unit, and Symptom Care Clinics.
+- In all areas of the Urgent Care Center, Clinical Decision Unit, and Symptom Care Clinics.

-- Some areas of our Pediatric Ambulatory Care Center.
+- In all areas of the Pediatric Ambulatory Care Center.

-You may choose to wear a mask in:
+You may choose to wear a mask in these areas:

 You can ask your provider to wear a mask at any time.
 Masks are available at our building entrances.
 You must wear the mask we give you.